matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 Before core:archive runs for a specific site, it will process entries in the ReArchiveList option and add the invalidations to the table.
 They are then processed all at once with others.

+When data is tracked in the past we also queue an invalidation, but this does not go into the `ReArchiveList` class, it is stored in a set of option values that start with `report_to_invalidate_`.
+It's done differently here due to the high amount of concurrency the tracker experiences.
+Editing a list in a single option is not thread safe, but inserting and updating individual options is.
+The values of these options are also cached so the tracker doesn't have to query the option table all the time.

 **when processing a single archive fails**